convergencelabs/convergencelabs-com/_drafts/2020-01-10-convergence-1.0.0-rc4.md

 We are calling this functionality experimental in order to keep the door open for [potential breaking API changes](https://docs.convergence.io/guide/offline/overview.html#Limitations) as well as acknowledging the need for more robust testing.

 One unintuitive limitation of this early offline release regards the most common "kicking the tires" scenario: Initializing offline domains in two adjacent browser tabs.
 In this case, the same IndexedDB database will be shared between tabs, causing unexpected behavior.
 Using two different browsers entirely works as intended.
+We will be refining this use case in the coming months.

 # API Keys, Documentation, Bug fixes and more